AnonymerNiklasistanonym/osu-api-v2/README.md

    npm run test:no-osu-api-v2
    ```

-2. osu!
-API v2 tests using custom OAuth credentials but only with client credential grants
+2. osu!api v2 tests using custom OAuth credentials but only with client credential grants

    To run these tests you need to provide either a file called `osu_api_v2_oauth_client_credentials.secret.json` that contains a valid *client ID* and *client secret* ([example file](./osu_api_v2_oauth_client_credentials.example.json)) or environment variables that contain this information (`OSU_OAUTH_CLIENT_ID`, `OSU_OAUTH_CLIENT_SECRET`).